 One day at the end June everything changed, Bailey spent the day with Chris and I as we put the soft top on our old jeep and Charlie was sleeping comfortably.
 When we came in late in the afternoon, Bailey began showing signs of distress.
 Her breathing changed, she wouldn’t lie down and she was very listless.
 We stayed up with her most of the night, she finally fell asleep about 2 am and when she woke up and went outside she immediately hid under the deck.
 It was clear to me that she was letting us know that today was the day.
 I made an appointment with the vet and sat in a chair, under an umbrella in the rain, right outside the deck until it was time to coax her out and get her into the car.
 I loved that dog like I’ve never loved a dog before.
 She was not the typical Newfie, she was loud, pushy, incredibly Alpha and difficult to control, but we had an amazing bond and she was mine.
 And now I was losing her.
-As old as she was, I was still surprised and I was heart broken, Charlie was the one who was dying not her!
+As old as she was, I was still surprised and I was heart-broken, Charlie was the one who was dying not her!
 Somehow I thought we still had a lot of time with her but now it was time to say goodbye.

 Our daughter kept asking, “when are we getting another dog”, and I kept giving her the same answer, “not till Maisie is 6 years old”.
 I couldn’t bear the thought of losing two dogs again so I wanted to make sure they were at different life stages.
-When Maisie was about 2 ½ I was really missing having 2 dogs and I began to waiver on my “when Maisie is 6” policy.
+When Maisie was about 2 ½ I was really missing having two dogs and I began to waver on my “when Maisie is 6” policy.
 I started researching breeders and looking at cute puppy pictures.
-Newfie puppies are like little fluffy teddy bears and are impossible for me to resist, but deep down, I really felt this was not the right time for a puppy, adopting a rescue dog was the answer.
+Newfie puppies are like little fluffy teddy bears and are impossible for me to resist, but deep down, I felt this was not the right time for a puppy, adopting a rescue dog was the answer.

 I was on pins and needles during the application process.
-I had a great conversation with her foster mother and wanted to make arrangements to pick her up.
-I didn’t notice that we were out of her adoption area, and we needed to have a home visit for approval.
+I filled out the application and waited for a response.
+I sent two emails confirming that my application had been received and finally heard back from the head volunteer with the contact information of her foster family.
+I had a great conversation with her foster-mother and wanted to make arrangements to pick her up.
+I was a little frantic, worried that Annie would go to someone else.
+I didn’t notice that we were out of her adoption area and we needed to have a home visit for approval.
 I was afraid that since we were out of the area, our application wouldn’t be approved.